Flexing to Make Your Upper Body Appear Wider

 Start by standing, spreading your legs to match the width of your shoulders.

-Now concentrate on moving each shoulder out as far as possible without moving your shoulders forward or backward.
-Keep your shoulders in parallel line to your waist.
-Move your left shoulder straight out, as far left as possible without moving your shoulder forward or backward.
+Now concentrate on moving each shoulder out to the side as far as possible while keeping your shoulders parallel to your feet.
+Do not allow your shoulder to move forward or behind you.
+Move your left shoulder straight out to your left, as far left as possible.

 Now do the same for your right shoulder.

-You can test the straightness of your shoulders by having a friend hold a broom or other straight rod lengthwise atop your shoulders as you move them outward.
+You can test the parallel-ness of your shoulders by having a friend hold a broom, yardstick other straight rod lengthwise atop your shoulders lengthwise as you move them to the left and right.

 Drawing by Bob Worthy

-Now attempt to flex your lats out without moving your chest or shoulders.
+Now attempt to flex your lats (bring your lats out) without moving your chest or shoulders.
+Once again, do not allow your chest to flatten out and keep your shoulders from moving.

 Next...
 Showing Legs is Important for Full-body Poses.